 Rails can be composed of a few different materials; steel, titanium or carbon, each coming with different price tags and different properties.
 Steel railed saddles will often be cheaper and heavier, titanium rails are lighter and more compliant than steel.
 The same can be said for carbon rails, these can be hollow further diminishing weight and have flex purposefully built into them for comfort.

-note of the composition of your rails. by Jim Clarkson
+There is usally a tell tale note of the composition of your rails.

 Shape and Size